Sherry Haynes is currently pursuing a PharmD degree and has experience in both the clinical and management sides of pharmacy.

 3. Improvement in Lipid Profile/Cholesterol Levels

-Seven clinical trials report the benefits of holy basil on the lipid profile in humans.
+Seven clinical trials report the benefits of holy basil on the lipid profile of humans.
 The experiments used the following dosages for about 8 to 12 weeks.

 - Tulasi leaf capsules 250 mg manufactured by Himalaya Pharmaceuticals, India were taken twice a day before meals for 8 weeks.